absolute-quantum/cats-blender-plugin/README.md

 ##### Full Decimation
 This will decimate your whole model deleting all shape keys in the process.

+##### Custom Decimation
+This will let you choose which meshes and shape keys should not be decimated.

 ## Eye tracking
 ![](https://i.imgur.com/yw8INDO.png)